Results and questions on matchings in groups and vector subspaces of fields: Abstract

 \section{Abstract}

-The question of finding sets of monomials which are removable from a generic homogeneous polynomial through a linear change of coordinates was raised by E. K. Wakeford in \cite{MR1576066}.
-This linear algebra question motivated C. K. Fan and J. Losonczy to define the concept of acyclic matchings in $\mathbb{Z}^n$ in \cite{MR1371651} which was later generalized to abelian groups by the latter author \cite{MR1618439}.
-Concepts of matchings and acyclic matchings have linear analogues developed in the context of vector subspaces in a field extension \cite{MR2735391,MR3393940}.
+A matching from a finite subset $A$ of an abelian group to another subset $B$ is a bijection $f:A\rightarrow B$ with the property that $a+f(a)$ never lies in $A$.
+A matching is called acyclic if it is uniquely determined by its multiplicity function.
+Motivated by a question of E. K. Wakeford on canonical forms for symmetric tensors, the study of matchings and acyclic matchings in abelian groups was initiated by C. K. Fan and J. Losonczy in \cite{MR1371651,MR1618439}, and was later generalized to the context of vector subspaces in a field extension \cite{MR2735391,MR3393940}.
 We discuss the acyclic matching and weak acyclic matching properties and we provide results on the existence of acyclic matchings in finite cyclic groups.
-As for field extensions, we classify field extensions with the linear acyclic matching property generalizing a theorem from \cite{MR3393940}.
+As for field extensions, we completely classify field extensions with the linear acyclic matching property.
 The analogy between matchings in abelian groups and in field extensions is highlighted throughout the paper and numerous open questions are presented for further inquiry.